‘The Talk’ Host Amanda Kloots Dances Up A Storm With Longtime Pal Purdie Baumann

 In a caption to a video seen here, Amanda shared that her bestie came to visit her, driving cross-country to do so.

-Amanda said that Purdie came with her “man” and said she was here to help with the baby and whatever else her pal needed.
-She said Purdie told her “we got you Kloots.”
+Amanda wrote that Purdie came with her “man” and that she was here to help with the baby and whatever else her pal needed.
+She added that Purdie told her “we got you Kloots.”

 ⠀